pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 been issued.
 The complexity for followers is that a gap may be permanent or temporary.
 It may be that a gap is eventually filled by a transaction that was somehow delayed.
-Although some database appear to have auto-incrementing functionaliuty that does not lead to gaps even with transactions being rolled back, I don't understand when this happens and when it doesn't and so feel unable to reply on it, at least at the moment.
+Although some database appear to have auto-incrementing functionality that does not lead to gaps even with transactions being rolled back, I don't understand when this happens and when it doesn't and so feel unable to reply on it, at least at the moment.
 It appears to be an